 SBA Loans

-Small Business Administration (SBA) is a government agency that can get you the funding that you need to keep your business operational.
-Your loan will be backed by the government, which means that you can expect lower interest rates and fees, and more favorable terms and conditions.
+Small Business Administration (SBA) is a government agency that can get you the funding needed to keep your business operational.
+The government will support your loan, meaning you can expect lower interest rates and fees and more favorable terms and conditions.
 This also means that the requirements will be stricter and that your business has to have a good credit history.
-If you’re approved for an SBA loan, you can get a high borrowing amount of up to $5 million, and an excellent repayment period that can go from less than 10 years to up to 25 years.
-Keep in mind that you will have to be patient with this loan, as it can take up to a few months to find out about the status of your application.
+If approved for an SBA loan, you can get a high borrowing amount of up to $5 million and an excellent repayment period from less than 10 years to up to 25 years.
+Remember that you will have to be patient with this loan, as it can take up to a few months to find out about the status of your application.

 Business Credit Cards

 If you’re interested in a revolving line of credit for your business, you can apply for a business credit card.
 They operate the same way as personal credit cards.
 You will need to make minimum monthly payments.
-You’ll have a credit card limit, and you can collect rewards and bonuses, etc. Business credit cards can come with numerous fees, so always be sure to check the fine print of your credit card agreement before you sign.
+You’ll have a credit card limit, and you can collect rewards, bonuses, etc. Business credit cards can come with numerous fees, so always check the fine print of your credit card agreement before you sign.
 These cards are the most beneficial if you have ongoing expenses such as utilities, travel, etc., and since they don’t require collateral – they can be a good option for business owners.
-Also check Business Checking Accounts for additional options.
+Also, check Business Checking Accounts for additional options.

 Business Line of Credit

-If you need to deal with unexpected expenses or have short-term financing needs, a business line of credit might be a good option for you.
-You will have a credit limit, but you’ll only be paying interest on the money that you’ve spent/drawn.
+If you need to deal with unexpected expenses or have short-term financing needs, a business line of credit might be a good option.
+You will have a credit limit, but you’ll only pay interest on the money you’ve spent/drawn.
 It’s a similar option to term loans, but you’ll have more flexibility at a lower cost.
-Speaking of the cost, there might be some unexpected fees with business lines of credit, so again, read the whole agreement and the pricing and information section before you sign anything.
+Speaking of the price, there might be some unexpected fees with business lines of credit, so again, read the whole agreement and the pricing and information section before you sign anything.

 Equipment Loans

-The last type of small business loan that we’ll cover is the equipment loan.
+The last type of small business loan we’ll cover is equipment.
 They serve to help new business owners buy the proper equipment they need.
-Normally, the expected lifespan of the equipment is what will set the loan term, and the equipment itself will serve as collateral in case you don’t pay your debts off in time.
-Your rates and fees for equipment loans will primarily depend on your business’s creditworthiness and the value of the equipment you’re buying.
-This can be an excellent solution if you need to buy company cars, machineries, and or e.g. kitchen appliances for a restaurant, etc. Since you’ll own everything that you buy, you can build your business around the equipment.
-As you can see, depending on your needs, you can find a wide variety of small business loan offers that can suit you.
+Usually, the equipment’s expected lifespan will set the loan term, and the equipment will serve as collateral if you don’t pay your debts off in time.
+Your rates and fees for equipment loans will primarily depend on your business’s creditworthiness and the value of the equipment you buy.
+This can be an excellent solution if you need to purchase company cars, machinery, and, e.g., kitchen appliances for a restaurant.
+Since you own everything you buy, you can build your business around the equipment.
+As you can see, depending on your needs, you can find various small business loan offers that suit you.

 Small Business Loan Lenders